HISTORY OF THE FARM

 Today the orchard has grown to include a pumpkin patch, corn maze and various farm fun activities and amusements.
 Each year visitors stop by the orchard with their families and loved ones to create lasting memories together.
 It has been a privilege to welcome these visitors and we are honored to be a part of their family traditions.
 Former owner, Eleanor Wilkens, would visit the orchard every year and express her “joy to see this new generation use the land for various uses.”

-WORKING WITH NATURE
+WORKING WITH NATURE AT ALL SEASONS ORCHARD

 We use agricultural practices that help our trees produce high quality apples while minimizing our impact on the environment.
 That includes implementing Integrated Pest Management (IPM) principles.
 IPM allow us to minimize spraying by strengthening the orchard ecosystem so that conditions are favorable for the apple trees and beneficial insects but unfavorable for pests.
 We also allow natural processes to replace chemicals whenever we can.
 For instance, if you have gone apple picking you may have noticed all the apples that fall to the ground.
 Some dropped apples are used for our apple canon but the vast majority are left on the ground to act as a natural fertilizer.